boltss/react-native-safe-area-helper/README.md

 ## Introduction
 This is a simple component that lets you know what the insets/paddings for safe area are.
+Helps when adding support for iPhone X and similar devices.

 ## Installation
 ```bash